thexmanxyz/network-share-reconnecter/README.md

 ## Features
 * automatic reconnection of network drives and shares on logon or unlock of the workstation
-* stealth script execution (operates without exposing any prompts or windows - except when debug enabled :P)
+* stealth script execution (operates without exposing any prompts or windows - except when debug is enabled :P)
 * self determines server and share availability and accessability
 * variable and flexible configuration of polling, timeouts and fallback handling
 * configuration of multiple servers together with their shares